leewtai/leewtai.github.io/courses/data_mining/homeworks/proj2.md

 The data can be found on CourseWorks.
 This is scraped from [Indeed.com](https://www.indeed.com) using different job titles but focused in New York and full-time positions.

+You must have at least 2 people on your team for this project.

 Your report should include:
 - An introduction and conclusion
 - Please summarize the data and any data processing you have done before executing your approach.